Ashly-06/Tds_project_2/README.md

 This repository contains:
-happiness/:contains the readme.md document of the happiness.csv dataset along with the png goodreads/:contains the readme.md document of the goodreads.csv dataset along with the png media/:contains the readme.md document of the media.csv dataset along with the png autolysis.py:contains the coding license.md:contains the license
+.happiness:contains the readme.md document of the happiness.csv dataset along with the png .goodreads:contains the readme.md document of the goodreads.csv dataset along with the png .media:contains the readme.md document of the media.csv dataset along with the png autolysis.py:contains the coding license.md:contains the license